 - Speed Forme Deoxys can deal Psychic, Electric, and Normal type damage.

-This means you may have to tailor your counter teams a bit depending on the forme you're facing.
-Since we're only facing Deoxys's Defense forme right now, that's what we'll focus on, but in case you were wondering what its other three forms look like:
+This means you may have to tailor your counter teams a bit depending on the forme you're facing. this guide is specifically for its Normal Forme, but in case you were wondering what its other three formes look like:

-What are the best counters for Deoxys in Pokémon Go?
+What are the best counters for Normal forme Deoxys in Pokémon Go?

 A pure Psychic type, Deoxys takes increased damage from Bug, Ghost, and Dark type attacks.
-Its Defense forme is capable of dealing Psychic, Fighting, Rock, and Electric type damage.
-As there are now Mega Evolved Pokémon for each of its type weaknesses, this is a Raid you're going to want to coordinate with your fellow trainers on.
+It's capable of dealing Psychic, Normal, and Electric type damage.
+As there are now Mega Evolved Pokémon for each of its type weaknesses, this is a Raid you're going to want to coordinate with your fellow trainers on if you can do so safely.

 If you don't have enough Mega Gengar Energy or you're better equipped for a Dark based offensive, Mega Houndoom is the best of the Dark type Mega Pokémon to bring agaisnt Deoxys.
-As a Dark and Fire type, you'll have to watch out for Deoxys's Fighting and Rock type attacks, but it will resists the Psychic type moves.
+As a Dark and Fire type, it resists the Psychic type moves and has no relevant weaknesses.
 Snarl and Foul Play are the ideal moves for Mega Houndoom here, and again, coordinate with the rest of your Raid party if you can.

 The Mythical Gen IV Pokémon, Darkrai might look like a Ghost, but it's actually a Dark type, and despite being a Mythical Pokémon, it's seen widespread availability.
-It resists Deoxys's Psychic type attacks and for other Formes, it resists Dark type, but is weak to Fighting type.
+It resists Deoxys's Psychic type attacks and for other Formes, it resists Dark type damage and has no weaknesses Deoxys can exploit.
 If you're bringing Darkrai to this Raid, you'll want it to know Snarl and Shadow Ball or Dark Pulse.
-Shadow Ball does slightly more damage even without the benefit of STAB.
+Dark Pulse performs better, but if paired with a Mega Pokémon, you'll want to match its type.

-Although it doesn't perform quite as well as Mega Houndoom, Mega Gyarados is still a great choice to lead a Dark based offensive.
-As a Dark and Water type, it will take increased damage from Deoxys's Fighting and Electric type moves, but resists its Psychic type moves.
+Although it doesn't perform quite as well as Mega Houndoom or Mega Absol, Mega Gyarados is still a great choice to lead a Dark based offensive.
+As a Dark and Water type, it will take increased damage from Deoxys's Electric type moves, but resists its Psychic type moves.
 Bite and Crunch are the best moveset for this Raid, and if you can coordinate with the rest of the Raid party, it will boost other Dark types on the field.

 Giratina (Origin forme)

 A Sinnoh region Legenday, Giratina is another great counter for Deoxys, but specifically its Origin Forme.
-Unfortunately, Giratina's Origin forme hasn't seen the widespread availabiility as its Altered forme, but they do use the same Candy.
+Giratina's Origin forme hasn't been available quite as often as its Altered forme, but they do use the same Candy.
 As a Ghost and Dragon type, it resists Electric and Normal type damage, and it has no weaknesses the DNA Pokémon can exploit.
 Shadow Claw and Shadow Ball are the moves you'll want your Giratina to know.

 Originally encountered in the Unova region of Gen V, Chandelure performs very well against Deoxys.
-As a Ghost and Fire type, Chandelure takes super effective damage from Rock type attacks, but resists Fighting type.
+As a Ghost and Fire type, Chandelure has no weaknesses relevant to this fight and it resists Normal type damage.
 Its first stage, Litwick has been featured in several events, so most active players have at least one or two powered up already.
 Hex and Shadow Ball are the ideal moveset for this Raid.

-The final evolution of Deino, Hydreigon is a pseudo-Legendary from the Unova region.
-It was featured during Dragon Week, as well as other events, in Eggs, and as a Pokémon Go Battle League reward encounter, so most active players have at least one or two already powered up.
-As a Dark and Dragon type, Deoxys's Electric and Psychic type attacks will do reduced damage, but Fighting type attacks will do super effective damage.
+The final evolution of Deino, Hydreigon) is a pseudo-Legendary from the Unova region.
+It was featured during Dragon Week, as well as other events, in eggs, and as a Pokémon Go Battle League reward encounter, so most active players have at least one or two already powered up.
+As a Dark and Dragon type, Deoxys's Electric and Psychic type attacks will do reduced damage,.
 Bite and Dark Pulse is the moveset you're looking for in this Raid.

 Although most players will be able to make a team of the best counters, if you're finding a gap in your team, there are plenty of back ups who work well in larger groups.
 Just make sure you're dodging and any of the following could be a decent back up: